-Current applications proposing lower densities are likely a response to a short-term market condition that does not address the long-term planning vision
+Current applications proposing lower densities is likely a response to a short-term market condition that does not address the long-term planning vision

-It is staff's opinion that this trend of lower density applications is an immediate reaction to what is likely a short-term market condition that does not address the long-term planning vision.
+It's staff opinion that this trend of low density applications is an immediate reaction to what is likely a short-term market condition that does not address the long-term planning vision.
 Significant investment has been made in Regional infrastructure to support growth and the long-term vision for our future Region.
 Those investments include close to \$1.8 billion by the Province in 35 kilometers of Viva Bus Rapid Transit.
 This investment is supported by a land use planning system and policy regime that ensures the greatest densities of people and jobs located within walking distance of reliable and efficient rapid transit services.

 If development is permitted to proceed at a lower density, the opportunity for future residential intensification on those lands and achievement of our 2031 city building objectives is lost.
-This will challenge the Region's ability to meet required intensification targets, as the provision of apartment units within the built-up area will be an important contributor to intensification and to diversity of the Region's overall housing stock.
+This will challenge the Region's ability to meet required intensification targets, as the provision of apartment units within the built-up area will be an important contributor to intensification.